thinkers/rx-content/README.md

 - target fragments of content that can be sold: in the case of books these would be chapters, in the case of magazines it would be articles
+- be able to cherry pick elements from within a book or magazine e.g. grab the title and description of a book or magazine

 ---